PerseusDL/CITE-JSON-LD/TUTORIAL.md

 	<http://perseus.org/rdf/updatedAt>

-JSON-LD doesn't use PREFIX.
+JSON-LD doesn't use PREFIX it has something similar though...
-It uses...

-## "@context"
+### "@context"

-"@context" is where you define your verbs, prefixes, and object datatypes, and it's where JSON keys are mapped to RDF verbs.
+"@context" is where you define your verbs, prefixes, and object datatypes, and it's how JSON keys are mapped to RDF verbs.

 Here's a prefix.